Desi Oon Hub

 • The Color Caravan

-Located in the Kullu valley of Himachal Pradesh, The Color Caravan is a creative social venture based in village Naggar.
-Founded by Swati Seth, the venture works primarily with women artisans using skills like hand spinning & plying , natural dyeing, handknitting, crocheting, weaving and sewing to create slow fashion & lifestyle products.
+Located in the Kullu valley of Himachal Pradesh, The Color Caravan is a creative social venture based in the village Naggar.
+The venture works primarily with women artisans using skills like hand spinning & plying, natural dyeing, handknitting, crocheting, weaving and sewing to create slow fashion & lifestyle products.

 • Rangsutra